wangmuy/llmchain/README.md

 # LLMChain
-This is an experimental port of [langchain( currently v0.0.139 )](https://github.com/hwchase17/langchain/tree/v0.0.139) to the Kotlin/JVM ecosystem.
+This is an experimental port of [langchain( currently v0.0.139 )](https://github.com/hwchase17/langchain/tree/v0.0.139) to android/JVM/Kotlin Multiplatform.
-Please note that this project is currently in the proof-of-concept stage, and its API is subject to change.
+Please note that this project is currently in the proof-of-concept stage, and is subject to change.

 ## Maven repository
 Only the SNAPSHOT version is published.